MushfiqPlabon/homeser-backend-drf/README.md

 HomeSer is a comprehensive household service platform backend designed to connect service providers and customers, enabling seamless booking, payment processing, and quality management.
 Developed with a business-first mindset, this platform incorporates advanced marketing and customer relationship strategies alongside robust technical architecture.

 This project demonstrates my ability to bridge technical development with business strategy, applying marketing principles to technology solutions.
-As a BBA Marketing graduate, I've integrated customer experience, value proposition, and market positioning considerations into the technical implementation.
+As a BBA Marketing graduate, I've integrated customer experience, value proposition, and market positioning considerations into the technical implementation planning, the project is still under development.

 ## Key Business Features